AssistoLab/KVNProgress/README.md

 **Why?**

-Because KVNProgress remains visible for a certain time even you call `dismiss`.
-This is done to ensure the user has enough time to see the HUD even if the load is quick.
+Because KVNProgress remains visible for a certain time even if you call `dismiss`.
+This is done to ensure the user has enough time to see the HUD if the load is too quick.
+The completion block in `dismissWithCompletion` is called (on the main thread) after the HUD is completely dismissed.
 This amount of time is defined in `KVNProgress.h` in a static variable `KVNMinimumDisplayTime`.
 Feel free to change it to suits your needs!
 Default value is `0.3` seconds.

 ### Success/Errors